 There is loads of evidence out there that supports the idea that a high sodium intake is associated with a higher risk of high blood pressure.
 One of the main components of potato chips is the amount of sodium.
 They are the quintessential salty snack, and so it comes as no surprise chips are loaded up with salt.
 If you eat super salty snacks like potato chips regularly, over time, you're going to end up setting yourself up to develop hypertension.
 One study found a connection between eating potato chips and an increase in heart disease, so if you want to best protect your ticker, it's best to put down those daily bags of potato chips.

-You could up your risk of getting cancer.
+You could impact your risk of getting cancer.

 This seems a bit extreme, but there is data that explains.
 See, according to the American Cancer Society, potato chips contain the compound acrylamide which is created in high-starch foods when they're fried, roasted, or baked.
-There are studies that link this compound to cancer, so if you're eating potato chips every single day, you could be increasing your risk of developing cancer.
-And that's obviously not worth munching on a bag of greasy chips!
+There are studies that link this compound to cancer when studied in mice, and while you're clearly not a mouse, you wouldn't want to eat something every single day that could be possibly increasing your risk of developing cancer.

 If you can just limit yourself to a small, snack-size bag of chips every once in a while (and not eat a full-size bag daily), then you'll be just fine.
 All about moderation, after all!